-- Significant cash flow visibility driven by stable backlog.
-As of December 25, 2011, our total backlog was approximately \$1.1 billion, of which approximately \$472 million was funded backlog.
+Significant cash flow visibility driven by stable backlog.
+As of December 30, 2012, our total backlog was approximately \$1.3 billion, of which approximately \$674.0 million was funded backlog.
 The majority of our sales are from orders issued under long-term contracts, typically three to five years in duration.
-Our contract backlog provides visibility into stable future revenue and cash flow over a diverse set of contracts. - Highly skilled employees and an experienced management team.
-We deliver our services through a skilled workforce of approximately 4,000 employees.
+Our contract backlog provides visibility into stable future revenue and cash flow over a diverse set of contracts.

+Highly skilled employees and an experienced management team.
+We deliver our services through a skilled workforce of approximately 4,300 employees.
 Our senior managers have significant experience with U.S. Government agencies, the U.S. military and U.S. Government contractors.
 Members of our management team have experience growing businesses both organically and through acquisitions.
-We believe that the cumulative experience and differentiated expertise of our personnel in our core focus areas, coupled with our sizable employee base, many of whom hold national security clearances, allows us to qualify for and bid on larger projects in a prime contracting role.
+We believe that the cumulative experience and differentiated expertise of our personnel in our core focus areas, coupled with our sizable employee base allows us to qualify for and bid on larger projects in a prime contracting role.